Search

 Exclusions

-The statutory school exclusion guidance published by the Department for Education does not apply to Independent schools.
+The statutory school exclusion guidance published by the Department for Education does not apply to independent schools.

-Exclusion from an Independent school is dictated entirely by the contract between the school and parent.
+Exclusion from an independent school is dictated entirely by the contract between the school and parent.
 The contract would need to be consulted in conjunction with the school’s policies in order to determine the legal position.

 Complaints

 If a parent has any issues with the school most external organisations will expect the parent to have exhausted the internal complaints procedure of the school before taking further action.
-Part 7 Education (Independent School Standards) Regulations 2014 ensures that all Independent schools implement an effective complaints procedure.
+Part 7 Education (Independent School Standards) Regulations 2014 ensures that all independent schools implement an effective complaints procedure.

 If a parent is unhappy with the outcome of their complaint to the school or the school refuses to deal with their complaint, they can escalate their complaint to the body responsible for inspecting the school.
 Most schools are inspected by Ofsted.
-Schools that are members of the associations that form the Independent Schools Council are inspected by the Independent Schools Inspectorate (they will usually log any concerns and can pass the information on to the reporting inspector before the school’s next inspection) and other Independent schools are inspected by the School Inspection Service.
+Schools that are members of the associations that form the Independent Schools Council are inspected by the Independent Schools Inspectorate (they will usually log any concerns and can pass the information on to the reporting inspector before the school’s next inspection) and other independent schools are inspected by the School Inspection Service.
 The parent can find out from the school who is responsible for inspecting them.

 Accessing information

-To request information from an independent school, the parent would request the information through Data Protection Laws.
+To request information from an independent school, the parent would request the information through data protection laws.
 Parents can contact the Information Commissioner’s Office on 0303 123 1113 for advice on their rights in relation to this.

-This information is correct at the time of writing, 16th June 2023.
+This information is correct at the time of writing, 21st August 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.